-Complete an online Ask MQ request for International Student - Withdrawal and Release Request or, fill in and submit the paper based form provided by your Admissions Officer, along with any of the following relevant supporting documentation:
+- Complete an online Ask MQ request for International Student - Withdrawal and Release Request.
+If you have not commenced your course at Macquarie University, complete and submit the paper based form provided by your Admissions Officer.

-- a copy of the offer letter from the new university provider
+- a copy of the unconditional offer letter from the new CRICOS registered provider,

 If your application for a release letter is successful

 - you must withdraw from your units using eStudent